BSolut/docker-php/Readme.md

-# Docker for PHP Development
+# Docker for PHP Development - with pdf gen
 - Running a container will spawn an nginx at 9000 and a xdebug relay at 9001.
 - nginx is running from /var/www/html
-- running plain redis on default ports and with default config
+- running unoconv
 - Help https://github.com/wsargent/docker-cheat-sheet
-- a mysql tmpfs server to run unit tests against it without io issues
+- a mysql tmpfs server to run unit tests against it without io issues, optionally a redis server

 ### XDEBUG Forward
 ```